Skip to content

 If you don’t need NFC, turn it off.

 Android: Go to Settings > Connected Devices > Connection Preferences > NFC and toggle it off.
 On Samsung, go to Settings > Connections > NFC and contactless payments.
-If you need to share files with nearby devices, Samsung Wi-Fi Direct works without NFC and doesn’t require NFC to be enabled.
+If you still need to share files with nearby devices, Samsung Wi-Fi Direct works without any NFC handshake.

 iPhone (iOS 13 and earlier): Go to Settings > General > NFC and toggle it off.
 This option exists on iPhone 7 through iPhone XS.
-On iPhone XR and later running iOS 14+, background NFC tag reading can’t be fully disabled through settings — Apple removed the toggle intentionally for Core NFC background mode.
+On iPhone XR and later running iOS 14 and up, background tag reading can’t be fully disabled through Settings, because Apple wired it into Core NFC background mode at the system level.

 #Method 6: Test the Tag on a Second Phone